claudio-bon/libPFM/README.md

 The folder `test` contains a `main` in which the functionalities of the library are tested. <br />
 <br />
 In order to use the library it is only necessary to include `include/pfm.h` where the `write_pfm` (defined in `src/write_pfm.cpp`) and `read_pfm` (defined in `src/read_pfm.cpp`) functions are declared.<br />
-All the functions in `include/pfm.h` are included in the namespace `pfm::io::`
+All the functions in `include/pfm.h` are included in the namespace `pfm::io::`.